 Pretty much like other square smartwatches, it’s not really as fashionable as the other brands.
 But Martha MSRM is a smartwatch you might want to consider if you’re looking for something that has decent built-in features.
 If you’re on a very tight budget but are looking to experience the smartwatch craze, the Martha MSRM might be good product to start with.

-There are a few hiccups you should take account of in case you’re considering to buy this Pebble smartwatch:
+There are a few hiccups you should take account of in case you’re considering to get this Pebble smartwatch:

 Overall, the Pebble Time Steel is a decent smartwatch with basic features.
 Its battery life and its strong built are enticing offers but it might not suit your taste if you’re gaga for techie apps.
 But if you’re looking for a simple smartwatch to get by with, this smartwatch is worth considering.

-If you’re looking forward to wear a smartwatch that is cool without looking geeky, this might be a perfect fit for you.
+If you’re looking forward to wear a smartwatch that is cool without looking geeky, this might be a good fit for you.
 The Motorola Moto 360 harmoniously combines functionality, comfort and elegance.

 Its battery life is also unbelievably great.
 It’s longer than Pebble’s 1-week battery life since this smartwatch’s battery can last up to 3 weeks.
 It only lasts for 10 hours though if you use it with the GPS feature 100% of the time.